2019 RESIDENCY SESSION AND DATES

-In the summer of 2017, the Norton Island Residency for Writers and Artists will be open for its 17th residency session, from July 6 - July 17, 2017.
+In the summer of 2019, the Norton Island Residency for Writers and Artists will be open for its 20th residency year and its 39th & 40th residency sessions.
+Dates are:

-To apply, download and print the application.
+To apply, complete the online application or download and print a physical copy.
 A jury will select 16 writers of fiction, poetry, drama and nonfiction; 4 visual artists and 2 musicians.

 There is a $35 tax-deductible application fee.